realshouzy/YTDownloader/README.md

 ## Download

 - For Windows just download the executable [here](https://github.com/realshouzy/YTDownloader/releases)
-- For Linux or macOS download the source code, install the [requirements](requirements.txt) via pip and run the [main.py](scripts/main.py) in the scripts module as a file
+- For Linux or macOS download the source code, install the [requirements](requirements.txt) via pip and run [main.py](scripts/main.py) in the scripts module

 <br />